-William is a senior architect at Rodić Davidson Architects, a design-led practice based in Pied Bull Yard, in the heart of Bloomsbury.
-He studied for his Masters degree at the University of Dundee, specialising in urban theory, and subsequently completed his architectural training in London.
+William is a senior architect, formerly of Rodić Davidson Architects and now an independent practitioner.
+He studied for his masters degree at the University of Dundee, specialising in urban theory, and subsequently completed his architectural training in London.
 He has worked in public and private sector practices in Dublin, New York and the Netherlands, recently focusing on listed buildings in Central London.
 William’s interests currently lie in the broader social and cultural context of architecture, and in particular the theme of ‘natural’ landscapes in the city.

 Anthony read classics and philosophy at Trinity College Oxford.
-A lawyer and previously a legal adviser, he has been a director and company secretary in the energy industry.
-Anthony has written a number of books and magazine articles on law and architecture, the latest being The Old Rectory, the Story of the English Parsonage.
+A lawyer and previously a senior legal adviser to Texaco, he has written a number of books and magazine articles on law and architecture, the latest being The Old Rectory, the Story of the English Parsonage.
 He is director of Save Our Parsonages, a member of the Patrons Consultative Group committee, and a member of committees of various other conservation trusts.
 Anthony has been on conservation area advisory committees since 1995.

 Sam has recently graduated in real estate and represents the Friends of Argyle Square on the committee.
-He has lived in the Bloomsbury Conservation Area his whole life and currently works for a development company.
+He has lived in the Bloomsbury Conservation Area his whole life and currently works in development.